Bartapapa/legend/docs/class/veteran.md

 ## Weathered
 You start with a [Scar](https://bartapapa.github.io/legend/base-rules/).
 Who, or what, gave it to you?

 This Scar, and any other that you gain over the course of your career, are special.
 A bond exists between you and the object, creature, or situation that caused the Scar.
-If it's a creature, you can sense when they're close.
-If it's an object, you know who made it.
-If it's a situation, you have a boon to act against such situations.
+You deal +1 damage to things that are related to any of your Scars.
+This damage is cumulative.

-## Surly air
+## Nonplussed
+You've seen it, <i>twice</i>.
+You have a boon on rolls to resist effects such as fear.
+If you succeed, your followers also get this boon.

 ## Firm grunt
 You've mastered the art of communicating all intention in one sound.
 You can grunt at something with a modicum of intelligence or sense of self-preservation (people, dogs, bees, trees) - explain to the GM what this grunt means in one sentence with a maximum number of nouns, verbs, adverbs and adjectives equal to the number of steps you have as a veteran.
 The thing will understand you perfectly, and act according to its personality (the GM can ask for a reaction roll).